 The Scout Movement in Alsager

-The Scout Group was formed in Alsager in February 1908 when the South West Cheshire district was founded in 1923.
+The Scout Group was formed in February 1908, several years later the South West Cheshire district was founded in 1923.

 The earliest remembered meeting place was in the Old Pumping Station in Well Lane.
 This building was situated where the drive to St. Gabriel’s School now stands.